Types of Verbs, Definition and Examples

 Infinite Verb

-An infinite verb is a non-finite verb form that is not bound by tense, mood, or agreement with a subject.
-In other words, an infinite verb is a verb that is not conjugated and does not show when an action takes place or who or what is performing the action.
+An infinite verb is a non-finite verb that is not bound by tense, mood, or subject agreement.
+It does not show when an action happens or who performs it.

-Gerund: This is a verb form that ends in “-ing” and functions as a noun.
-For example, “walking,” “talking,” and “eating” are gerunds.
-Gerunds can be used as the subject or object of a sentence, or as the object of a preposition.
+2. Gerund: A verb ending in “-ing” that functions as a noun (e.g., “walking,” “talking”).
+Gerunds can be the subject or object of a sentence or follow prepositions.

 Infinite Verb with Example